 5 from 4 reviews

-This creamy strawberry peanut butter banana smoothie tastes just like a PB&J in a glass!
-Made with just 5 simple ingredients and ready in 5 minutes, it's the perfect fruity breakfast for busy mornings.
+This creamy strawberry peanut butter smoothie tastes just like a PB&J in a glass!
+Made with frozen strawberries and frozen banana, this quick 5-minute smoothie recipe combines peanut butter and fruit into the perfect delicious breakfast or snack.

 Ingredients